jacek-poreda-sonarsource/test-gh-action/README.md

 ```

-You can change location of report metadata file by using the optional input `scanMetadataReportFile` like this:
+You can change the location of the report metadata file by using the optional `scanMetadataReportFile` input:

 ```yaml
 uses: sonarsource/sonarqube-scan-action@master